AmirTlinov/apply_task/AI_INTENTS.md

 - Auto-land: if `apply=true`, `force=false`, and the runway is closed only due to a deterministic patch recipe (no template values like `<...>`) that would open the runway, `close_task` applies that recipe and completes `DONE` in one atomic batch (guarded by `expected_revision`).
 - `patches[]` use the same shape as `patch` requests but omit the root `task` id (it’s implied by `close_task.task`).
 - Status is explicit: a 100% complete task is not auto-flipped to `DONE` on save/patch; use `close_task(apply=true)` or `complete(status=\"DONE\")`.
+- DONE is not “sticky”: if later mutations violate DONE invariants (e.g., reopening a step or removing root success_criteria), the task deterministically reopens (DONE → ACTIVE) to avoid contradictory UI.

 ### delete